Singapore REIT Monthly Update (March 5th, 2023)

 Fundamental Analysis of 38 Singapore REITs

-- Note 2: The Financial Ratio are based on past data and there are lagging indicators.
+- The Financial Ratios are based on past data and these are lagging indicators.

-- Note 3: This REIT table takes into account the dividend cuts due to the COVID-19 outbreak.
-Yield is calculated trailing twelve months (ttm), therefore REITs with delayed payouts might have lower displayed yields, thus yield displayed might be lower.
+- This REIT table takes into account the dividend cuts due to the COVID-19 outbreak.
+Yield is calculated trailing twelve months (ttm), therefore REITs with delayed payouts might have lower displayed yields, thus yield displayed might be lower for more affected REITs.

-- Singapore Overall REIT sector is slightly overvalued now.
+- Singapore Overall REIT sector is undervalued now.

-- Take note that NAV is adjusted downward for most REITs due to drop in rental income (Property valuation is done using DCF model or comparative model)
+- Take note that NAV is adjusted upwards for some REITs due to pandemic recovery.

 - Most overvalued REITs (based on Price/NAV)